WANDERING JEW and WANDERING JEWESS

 Seventy-eight half-hour teleplay episodes (three year television series) adapted from the internationally successful serialized novelization by retired naval surgeon Eugene Sue (1845), which appeared in the Paris Constitutionnel newspaper, and increasing its circulation to twenty-five thousand, earning him the distinction of remaining the highest paid writer of melodramatic fiction in the history of masterpieces in World literature; with over forty French reprints, a dozen in England and America, and several in every language of Western Europe.

 All twenty-four scripts are housed in the John Hay Library of Brown University, Providence; as well as Special Collections, University of Calgary MacKimmie Library; the Harry Elkins Widener Memorial Library, Harvard University, Cambridge; and several other prestigious American and Canadian universities.
 General Lewis Wallace’s Prince of India (1893) is available.

 *reference in William H. Roberson's Walter Michael Miller, Jr. (2011)

 AHASVER IBM CD-ROM Spec Rev cover

-dramatic screenplay adaptations, cerlox-bound or limited numbered IBM CD-ROM only $25 each!
+dramatic screenplay adaptations, cerlox-bound or limited numbered IBM CD-ROM are all now NLA

 03-4 Wandering Jew and Jewess (unique, yet universal struggle for immense family fortune) three-year melodramatic teleplays, seventy-eight half-hour episodes 24 V. (Doctor Eugene Sue, 1845); and,